erick-rivas/reactjs-reference/src/actions/_guides.md

 -  Modify 'fetch' data to define which field include in the request
 -  Only override existing methods if required

+## Request methods

+Those methods are helpers to ease the api requests
+-  reqGet(path, query, callback, toDisp)
+   > Example: this.reqGet('/1/action', 'name=1', callback, this.onGetDetails) \
+   > Example: this.reqGet('/action', '', callback, this.onGetList)
+-  reqPost(path, body, callback, toDisp)
+   > Example this.reqPost('/action', {arg: 1}, callback, this.onSaveData)
+-  reqPut(path, body, callback, toDisp)
+   > Example this.reqPut('/1/action', {arg: 1}, callback, this.onSetData)
+-  reqDelete(path, callback,  toDisp)
+   > Example this.reqDelete('/1/action', {arg: 1}, callback, this.onDeleteData)

+## ToDisp methods

+Those methods are used to ease redux updates (state tree)

+The data that receive is defined base on REST API standards,
+  -  example: Return a resource json when execute a POST operation

+-  onGetList: Receive a collection and add to tree
+-  onGetDetails: Receive an object and add to tree
+-  onSaveData: Receive an saved object and add to tree
+-  onSetData: Receive an modified object and update tree
+-  onDeleteData: Receive an id and delete the element from tree

 ## Examples

 ### GET example